ozqr20/Portfolio/README.md

 ## CS File

-* It is organized by sections with comments as well as the layout
+* It is organized by sections with comments.
+Its layout is cascading meaning that as you read the HTML you should be able to easily find its properties.

 ## Website
 https://ozqr20.github.io/Portfolio/